Skip to Content

 The word mousse is a French term meaning “foam” or “froth,” which does a pretty good job getting the point across.
 It’s a fluffy yet creamy chocolate dessert that, when prepared just right, has a lightly whipped texture that melts in your mouth and adds a touch of class to the end of your meal.

 The ideal way to serve mousse is in individual cups or serving bowls.
 Not only will you add a flair of fine dining to your kitchen, but the relatively steep sides will give your mousse some verticality.
 And a simple garnish makes the perfect finishing touch.
-A dollop of whipped cream or a sprinkle of grated chocolate on top will make each cup a little work of art for every person at your table.
+A dollop of whipped cream or a sprinkle of freshly grated chocolate on top will make each cup a little work of art for every person at your table.

-The best chocolate mousse recipe has simply egg yolks, sugar, whipping cream and semisweet baking chocolate.
+The best chocolate mousse recipe has simply egg yolks, sugar, whipping cream, and semisweet baking chocolate.
 Plus a little patience.
 It’s important to take your time and add the ingredients gradually to achieve an unforgettably smooth texture.

 In fact, that unique texture can be found in all of our mousse recipes.
 It’s not just chocolate that makes a supremely delicious dessert—though it certainly does help!